You are here

 IMLS News & Updates

-- Webinar with the CDC: Mitigating COVID-19 When Managing Paper-Based, Circulating, and Other Types of Collections (March 30, 2020)
+- Webinar: Mitigating COVID-19 When Managing Paper-Based, Circulating, and Other Types of Collections (March 30, 2020)

 - Federal Government Invests $50M in Museums, Libraries to Address Digital Divide During COVID-19 (March 27, 2020)